Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 #### Solar System's Angular Momentum [@ 11:11](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=11m11s)

+Chuck says `There is no way to explain` this.
+So what do you call the following from the _Encyclopaedia Britannica_?

 > "The angular momentum problem that defeated Kant and Laplace—why the planets have most of the solar system’s angular momentum while the Sun has most of the mass—can now be approached in a cosmic context.
 All stars having masses that range from slightly above the mass of the Sun to the smallest known masses rotate more slowly than an extrapolation based on the rotation rate of stars of higher mass would predict.
 Accordingly, these sunlike stars show the same deficit in angular momentum as the Sun itself.
 >
 > The answer to how this loss could have occurred seems to lie in the solar wind.
 The Sun and other stars of comparable mass have outer atmospheres that are slowly but steadily expanding into space.
 Stars of higher mass do not exhibit such stellar winds.
 The loss of angular momentum associated with this loss of mass to space is sufficient to reduce the rate of the Sun’s rotation.
 Thus, the planets preserve the angular momentum that was in the original solar nebula, but the Sun has gradually slowed down in the 4.6 billion years since it formed."

 http://www.britannica.com/EBchecked/topic/553008/solar-system/242068/Solution-to-the-angular-momentum-puzzle

-Chuck says "There is no way to explain" this.

 #### "Other Enigmas" [@ 12:36](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=12m36s)

 Planets sharing similar rotational features, especially those near each other, is exactly a prediction of most nebular hypothesi, including the SNDM.
 None of this is particularly "enigmatic."
+It certainly is no indication that there are planetary `pairs` nor that they `came from ... somewhere else`.
 23 random people in a room have a 50% chance of sharing the same birthday.
 Doesn't mean there's any significance.

 http://en.wikipedia.org/wiki/Birthday_problem